xwzndream/Double-Slot/README.md

-# Double-Slot technical support
+# Double-Crash technical support

-Double-Slot technical support
+Double-Crash technical support
 Thanks for using our app!